When the Light Breaks: Production

 When the Light Breaks is a co-production between Iceland, the Netherlands, Croatia and France.
 Heather Millard produced the film for Compass Films with Rúnar Rúnarsson's company Halibut, in co-production with Revolver Amsterdam, MP Film Production, Eaux Vives Productions and Jour2Fête.

 Release

 Jour2Fête is scheduled to release the film in France on 19 February 2025.
 It was released in Iceland in August 2024.

 Reception

-The film won the Dragon Award Best Nordic Film at the 48th Göteborg Film Festival.
+On the review aggregator website Rotten Tomatoes, 97% of 31 critics' reviews are positive.
+The website's consensus reads: "When the Light Breaks is a quietly powerful and deeply moving work of minimalist cinema, using its sparse narrative and sensory approach to craft an intimate, authentic portrait of grief."
+On Metacritic, the film has a weighted average score of 74 out of 100 based on 8 critics, which the site labels as "generally favorable" reviews.